-- Make a commitment to only talk well of each other in public and in private for the next week.
+- Make a commitment to not criticize each other in public and or in private for the next week.

 - Each day make a point to acknowledge a strong point in public and in private, even if you are angry or hurt.

 - Journal about your experience that day.
 If it was hard to keep your promise, why was that?
 What can you learn from any problems you had.